waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - My agents (`battle_strategist_agent`, etc.) are for high-level reasoning.
 - My tools (`pathfinder`, etc.) are for complex computational tasks.
 - **Tool Development:** My `pathfinder` tool is now fixed.
 It correctly handles transitions from water to land, which was a major bug.
 It still cannot account for scripted barriers like the strong current, so manual exploration is sometimes needed.
+- **Agent Usage Reminder:** I must use my `menu_navigator_agent` for all complex menu tasks to avoid manual errors.

 ## B. Future Development Ideas
 - **Boulder Puzzle Solver Tool:** A tool to analyze map XML and provide step-by-step solutions for boulder puzzles.

 # IV.
 Puzzles & Lessons Learned

-## A. Seafoam Islands Puzzle
+## A. Seafoam Islands Puzzle (SOLVED)
-- **East Section (Conclusion):** The eastern sections of the Seafoam Islands are a dead end for the main puzzle.
-The path forward is through the western entrance.
-- **West Section (Confirmed):** The solution involves pushing boulders on multiple floors (B1F, B2F, B3F) to block the strong current on B4F.
-Strength can be used while Surfing.
+- **Summary:** The puzzle required pushing boulders on multiple floors (B1F, B2F, B3F) to block a strong current on B4F.
+The key mechanics were using water warps on B3F to access the central puzzle area and the ability to use Strength while Surfing.
+The eastern entrance was a dead end.
-- **Mechanics:**
-    - Surfing is not possible from `elevated_ground` tiles.
-    - Water warps on B3F connect the outer platforms to the central puzzle area.
+- **Untested Hypothesis:** The ladder at (26, 5) on B4F is the exit.

 ## B. Fuchsia City Secret Pokémon (at (26, 7))
 - **Observation:** An item ball at (26, 7) is in an enclosed area.
 A Youngster at (25, 9) states, "That item ball in there is really a POKéMON."

 ## C. Strategic Lessons
-- **Confirmation Bias:** I exhibited confirmation bias by assuming my initial pathing ideas were the only solution, instead of testing alternatives when they failed.
+- **Confirmation Bias:** I exhibited confirmation bias by assuming my initial pathing ideas were the only solution, instead of trusting game state data when it contradicted my tools.
 I must actively try to disprove my own hypotheses.
 - **Strategic Flexibility:** If a strategy is failing repeatedly, I must pivot to a different approach.
 - **Trust the Game State:** I must trust the game state information (e.g., 'navigable warps') over my own interpretations or tool outputs, as it is the absolute source of truth.
 - **LLM Reality:** Data management tasks (notepad, agents, tools) must be performed immediately and not deferred.